OctopusDeploy/docs/docs/api-and-integration/jenkins.md

 During our Jenkins job, we will:

-1. Compile the code, run unit tests, and so on - typical CI tasks
+1. Compile the code, run unit tests, and so on - typical CI tasks.
-2. Have OctoPack create NuGet packages
+2. Have OctoPack create NuGet packages.
-3. Publish these NuGet packages to the Octopus Deploy Server
+3. Publish these NuGet packages to the Octopus Deploy Server.
-4. Create a release in Octopus, ready to be deployed
+4. Create a release in Octopus, ready to be deployed.

 Jenkins uses the MSBuild plugin to compile Visual Studio solutions.
 [Once OctoPack has been installed](/docs/packaging-applications/creating-packages/nuget-packages/using-octopack/index.md) on your C#/VB projects, you can configure Jenkin's MSBuild task to pass the appropriate parameters to MSBuild to have OctoPack run: